klipsey/DriverMod/README.md

 ___

 ## Changelog

+`1.3.9`
+- Added skin: Special Forces, currently unlocked by default
+- Focus no longer removes damage falloff unless the bullet is charged
+- Added config to make Focus auto charge after reaching a certain attack speed, on by default
+- ^Charging it got super tedious later into runs so this QoL should be a huge help
+- Rewrote unique weapon drop system, allowing external mods to easily add their own
+- Significantly changed drop rates
+- Minimum chance when killing an elite: 40% > 25%
+- Bonus multiplier when killing large enemies: 135% > 110%
+- Pity multiplier after drop: 100% > 80%
+- Pity multiplier growth on kill: 0.1% > 2.5%
+- ^Weapons were way too common, you can config up the base chance if you don't like this change though
+- Rocket Launcher damage: 700% > 500%
+- Badass Shotgun damage: 180x24% > 140x24%
+- ^Legendary weapons were basically a free win
+- Attempted to fix Simulacrum boss waves dropping a weapon for every enemy

+`1.3.8`
+- Publicized weapon catalog code so that external mods can add their own weapons

 `1.3.7`
 - Supply Drop now drops a random normal weapon, spammable rocket launchers was way too much